Diabetes or Diabetes Mellitus is a chronic metabolic disorder that happens due to an elevated blood glucose level when the body can’t produce insulin.

 Rapid Loss of Weight

 As stated above, due to a diabetic condition, many cells in the body are not able to convert glucose into energy, resulting in a starvation state.

 The disorder forces the body to acquire energy stored in the muscles, which causes significant weight loss in men.
 A study shows that men who experienced weight loss of more than 5% within six months of intervention had a reduced risk of diabetes.

 Skin Infections and Slow Healing Wounds

-According to a research study, the high blood sugar level affects men with skin infections, often making them more prone to yeast or fungal infection.
+According to recent studies, high blood sugar level affects men with skin infections, often making them more prone to yeast or fungal infection.

 A study found that diabetes affects the body’s blood flow, making it more susceptible to wounds or cuts.
 In addition, limited blood circulation eventually slows down the healing process by stimulating the immunity power.

 Tingling/Numbness in the Hands or Feet

 Study shows most people with diabetes have an increased chance of developing peripheral diabetic neuropathy.
 It affects the nerves in their body and causes a tingling or numb feeling in the hands or feet.

 It is also one of the primary diabetes symptoms in men when there is less circulation from the heart, resulting in loss of pain in extreme situations.